carbon-footprint/carbon-footprint.github.io/references.md

 ## Train

-We take the average consumption of diesel passenger trains in the UK for our model of a locomotive.
+Our model for a train is the average fuel consumption of diesel locomotives carrying passengers in the United Kingdom.

-* A New South Wales XPT can carry at least 200 passengers [[ref.]](https://transportnsw.info/regional/regional-train-coach-facilities/xpt-regional-trains)
+* A New South Wales Express Passenger Train can carry at least 200 passengers [[ref.]](https://transportnsw.info/regional/regional-train-coach-facilities/xpt-regional-trains)
-* The train will use 51.9 L of diesel per 100 km [[ref.]](https://ora.ox.ac.uk/objects/uuid:cd7d3eb7-e57c-427d-9ec6-70da72389cce/download_file?safe_filename=Are%2Brailways%2Bclimate%2Bfriendly%2B-%2BGivoni%2BBrand%2BWatkiss%2B-%2Baccepted%2Bmanuscript.pdf&file_format=application%2Fpdf&type_of_work=Journal+article)
+* The train uses 51.9 L of diesel per 100 km [[ref.]](https://ora.ox.ac.uk/objects/uuid:cd7d3eb7-e57c-427d-9ec6-70da72389cce/download_file?safe_filename=Are%2Brailways%2Bclimate%2Bfriendly%2B-%2BGivoni%2BBrand%2BWatkiss%2B-%2Baccepted%2Bmanuscript.pdf&file_format=application%2Fpdf&type_of_work=Journal+article)
-* Burning one liter of diesel creates 2.24 kg of CO<sub>2</sub>
+* Burning one litre of diesel creates 2.24 kg of CO<sub>2</sub>
   [[ref.]](https://www.eia.gov/environment/emissions/co2_vol_mass.php)

 ## Plane

-Our model for an aeroplane is a Boeing 737 Max 8.
+Our model for a plane is a Boeing 737 Max 8.
 * The plane has a seating capacity of 166 passengers [[ref.]](https://web.archive.org/web/20160206082857/http://airwaysnews.com/blog/2016/02/05/a320neo-vs-737-max-pt-ii/)
 * The plane uses 454 L of jet fuel per 100 km